Jack O'Shea

-Jack O'Shea (born 19 November 1957) is an Irish former sportsman.
-He played Gaelic football at various times with his local clubs St Mary's in Kerry and Leixlip in Kildare.
-He was a member of the Kerry senior football team from 1976 until 1992.
-O'Shea is regarded as one of the all-time greatest players.
+John O'Shea (born 19 November 1957, Cahersiveen, County Kerry) is an Irish former Gaelic footballer.
+He at various times with his local clubs St Mary's in Kerry and Leixlip in Kildare and was a member of the highly successful Kerry senior football team from 1976 until 1992.
+Primarily a midfielder, O'Shea is regarded as one of the all-time great players, being selected at midfield in the GAA's Football Team of the Century in 1984 and winning the Footballer of the Year award a record four times.